-We showed that with the exceptions of the NFD method, the other four methods can be reduced to the same algebra to calculate ND and RFD and give qualitatively the same predictions for coexistence.
+We showed that with the exception of the NFD method, the other four methods can all be reduced to the same algebra used calculate ND and RFD.
+Therefore, they give qualitatively similar predictions for coexistence.
+THEN WHAT IS THE DIFFERENCE BETWEEN THEM?